 Simple and versatile bat detection

-The Baton retains the original amplitude of the calls recorded, allowing 3D analysis of bat calls. (time, frequency and intensity).
-Calls can also be recorded on other devices such as MP3 or minidisc for later analysis.
-MP3 files will have to be converted to WAV files before BatScan will be able to load them.
-The Baton is also ideal for listening to orthoptera (grasshoppers and crickets) whose communication is in the upper part of, or above human hearing.
-One PP3 9V battery lasts for up to 30hrs (alkaline).
+The Baton retains the original amplitude of the calls recorded, allowing 3D analysis of bat calls (time, frequency, intensity) and can be collected on other devices such as an MP3 recorder for later analysis.
+The Baton is also ideal for listening to Orthoptera (grasshoppers and crickets) whose communication is at or above the upper range of human hearing.
+One PP3 9V battery lasts up to 30hrs (alkaline).

 BCM's take on the Baton

-Please note: while this frequency division (with amplitude) detector's output is best viewed using the included BatScan software, and some people have had mixed results viewing files in the SonoBat software, this device is not intended for precise species identification.
+Please note: while this frequency division (with amplitude) detector's output is best viewed using the included BatScan software, this device is not intended for precise species identification.
 They can be used for passage rates at mine entrances, etc. and applications where exact species ID is not important.
-However, you will easily be able to sort bat passes into their acoustic guilds, and with practice and knowledge of your local bat area you may be able to sort to species.
+However,Šyou will easily be able to sort bat passes into their acoustic guilds, andŠwith practice and knowledge of your local bats, you may be able to sort to species.